hubmapconsortium/software-docs/docs/entitysdk.md

 <tr><td>Description</td><td colspan="2">Takes an id (HuBMAP id or UUID) for a dataset and returns an instance of the class dataset corresponding with the latest revision of the dataset given by the id </td></tr>
 <tr><td rowspan="2">Arguments</td><td rowspan="2">identifier</td><td>Optional: No</td></tr><tr><td> Type: String</td></tr>
 <tr><td>Outputs</td><td colspan="2">This method outputs an instance of the class Dataset.
 This Dataset object corresponds with the latest revision of the dataset of the given id</td></tr>
 <tr><td>Error Handling</td><td colspan="2">If the response code from Entity Api is greater than 299, an exception will be raised.
 The exception message will be the response from the Entity API.
 The get dataset latest revision method will return this response from the API, so if this exception is handled individually, this information can be used.
-If the request to the Entity Api fails, an exception will be raise as well.</td></tr>
+If the request to the Entity Api fails, an exception will be raised as well.</td></tr>
 <tr><td>Authorization</td><td colspan="2">No token is required for this method.
 If a token is provided and it is invalid, an exception will be raised.
 If a token is not provided, or if a valid token is provided and the token is not part of HuBMAP-Read group, only published datasets will be returned</td></tr>

 </table>